Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 say: "Hey, I think I now know how this thing works (again)".
 You can use the lessons as "initial training" or as so-called "recurrent training".
 Whenever you haven't flown for a long time and need a refresher.
-By the way: We recommend a refresher every 90 days at least ...
+By the way: We recommend a refresher every 90 days at least.

 Please note that the lessons require a certain level of knowledge about DCS and also some basic flying skills.
 In the lessons we don't explain flying as such, but rather the aircraft, its systems and their usage, and the behavior.
 The lessons may therefore be understood as a kind of "interactive type training in the cockpit" and not as a "basic flying training".

-## Your way through ...
+## Your way through

 Due to the design, systems and age of the jet, it has many pecularities.
 Precise application of system knowledge in daily duty on this wonderful aircraft is the key to success.
 With the F-4E Phantom II you will be challenged in so many ways.
 So be ready!
-We leave it up to you whether you want to get in the air immediately without studying the manual, or whether you want to read upon it before your first flight ...
+We leave it up to you whether you want to get in the air immediately without studying the manual, or whether you want to read upon it before your first flight.

 Decide for yourself!